History of the Institute of Psychosynthesis, London

 At times the bringing together of different theoretical biases from many traditions, both philosophical and psychological, also brings out their contradictions.
 As a psychology, psychosynthesis provides a context for containing these differences, and comparative study of other schools of psychotherapy serves to illuminate the central thesis of psychosynthesis.
 In this way psychosynthesis can take its place in the world with its theses strongly supported and open to discussion.
 With the step into the academic world within a research-based programme, students at the Institute have an opportunity of synthesising these two cultures.

 In line with this, in February 1996, we decided to apply to the Middlesex University for validation at the MA level for our psychotherapy programme.
 To have found a University which honoured work-based learning was important and exciting as it would, we hoped, give academic recognition to the experiential learning methodology which we had developed.
-In the June of the same year we completed the process and received the
+In the June of the same year we completed the process and received the validation – this was revalidated in 2001.
+At the same time the Applied Psychosynthesis Programme was validated, also at MA level, giving students the possibility of studying at the Institute and applying its principles to their field of service.
+This brought us full circle in relation to our original intentions and commitment to Assagioli in relation to supporting empirical research and evidence-based study.

 Every stage of our story poses the question, how do we transcend the contradictions of the past and step beyond our history?
 That does not mean repressing or denying history, but integrating the learning and therefore redeeming it.